Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Problem Setting

 \textbf{OOD settings.} The environment formalism following invariant risk minimization (IRM) is a common setting for OOD studies~\cite{peters2016causal, arjovsky2019invariant, krueger2021out}.
 This framework assumes that training data form groups, known as environments.
 Data are similar within the same environment but dissimilar across different environments.
-Since many different shifts can exist between training and test data, models are usually not expected to solve all shifts.
-Instead, the target type of shift is conveyed using environments.
+Since multiple shifts can exist between training and test data, models are usually not expected to solve all shifts.
+Instead, the target shift type is conveyed using environments.
 Specifically, the target shift between training and test data, though more significant, should be similarly reflected among different training environments.
-In this case, OOD methods can potentially grasp the shift by learning among different training environments.
-In this work, we follow this formalism and use environment information in augmentation strategies to benefit OOD generalization.
+In this case, OOD methods can potentially grasp the shift by learning among different environments.
+In this work, we follow the formalism and use environment information in augmentation strategies to benefit OOD generalization.
 Environments are given as environment labels $\varepsilon_i \in\mathcal{E}$ for each data sample.